xen-project/xen/docs/misra/deviations.rst

        Fixing this violation would require to increase code complexity and lower readability.
      - Tagged as `safe` for ECLAIR.

+   * - R11.8
+     - Violations caused by function __hvm_copy occur when a const void argument is passed, as the const qualifier is stripped.
+However, in such cases, the function ensures that it does not modify the buffer referenced by the argument, therefore, this use is deemed safe.
+Fixing this violation would require to increase code complexity and lower readability.
+     - Tagged as `safe` for ECLAIR.

    * - R11.9
      - __ACCESS_ONCE uses an integer, which happens to be zero, as a compile time check.
 The typecheck uses a cast.
 The usage of zero or other